Charles John Prescott: Ministry and school career

-Community service
+Marriage and family

+Prescott married Annie Elizabeth Price (d.1931) on 30 August 1882 at Cardiff, before migrating to Australia.
+They had five children: William Arnold Prescott (1883–1946); Annie Constance Prescott (d. in infancy 1885); Theodora Mary Prescott (1886–1966); Kathleen Margaret (Kitty) Prescott OBE (1888–1984); and Clarence Gordon Prescott MC (1892–1974).
+Theodora, Kitty and Clarence were all born at MLC School during Rev. Prescott's time as Principal.
+Annie Prescott died in 1931 and on his death Prescott was survived by two sons and two daughters.

+Later life

 Prescott was elected president of the New South Wales Methodist Conference in 1910 and served as acting senior army chaplain during World War I, making many visits to camps and barracks.
 He was senior Methodist chaplain from 1919.
 In that year he was awarded an honorary doctorate of divinity by Emory University, Georgia, USA.
 Esteemed by his peers, Prescott became the spokesman for other headmasters in negotiations with governments, the university and Department of Education.
 He was a founder and several times chairman of the Teachers' Association of New South Wales and the foundation chairman, in 1923, of the Headmasters' Association.
+He retired from Newington in 1931 after a record term.
+One of the houses at Newington is named Prescott House in his memory as is Prescott Hall.
 In retirement he continued on boards and committees and contributed to the Sydney Morning Herald.
-His portrait in oils hangs in Prescott Hall at Newington College.
+His portrait in oils by Reginald Jerrold-Nathan hangs at Newington.

-Marriage and family

-Prescott married Annie Elizabeth Price (d.1931) on 30 August 1882 at Cardiff, before migrating to Australia.
-They had five children: William Arnold Prescott (1883–1946); Annie Constance Prescott (d. in infancy 1885); Theodora Mary Prescott (1886–1966); Kathleen Margaret (Kitty) Prescott OBE (1888–1984); and Clarence Gordon Prescott MC (1892–1974).
-Theodora, Kitty and Clarence were all born at MLC School during Rev. Prescott's time as Principal.
-Annie Prescott died in 1931 and on his death Prescott was survived by two sons and two daughters.